mahmoudmostafa0/Throne/README.md

 Conquer Online emulator in development.

-Written in C#, currently targeted at the patches of late 2014.
+Written in C#, currently targeted at the patches of mid January 2015.
 The goal of the Throne project aims to create a stable server platform for Conquer Online.

 Development was originally with Mono, but moved to Visual Studio.
 The project could be ported back to Mono with some effort.